May 11, 2021

-While an appealing part of the investment market, with an average yield to worst (lowest potential yield that can be received on a bond without the issuer actually defaulting) at 5.13%4, defaults – if not mitigated – can pose a risk in a passive strategy.
-The US high yield TTM5 default rate finished 2019 at 3.3%, its highest level in three years and although 2020 started with negligible defaults, expectations are it will rise this year.6
+While an appealing part of the investment market, with an average yield to worst (lowest potential yield that can be received on a bond without the issuer actually defaulting) at 3.89%4, defaults – if not mitigated – can pose a risk in a passive strategy.
+The US high yield TTM5 default rate finished 2019 at 3.3%, its highest level in three years rose to close the year (as of December 10, 2020) at 5.2%, a level not seen since 2009.6

 Are there ways to mitigate these risks?
 The evolution of the ETF market has seen some entrants strive to tackle the dilemma of high yield bonds, introducing options to help facilitate lower trading costs and add a measure of flexibility.
 Among these are the implementation of different trading options, such as a stratified sampling approach to help the investment team effectively manage turnover and transaction costs.
 Other tools may also be used to help mitigate some of the downside risks posed by the threat of defaults in the sector.

-Combined, such trading techniques are making an asset class that was once the purview of pure active managers, more accessible in a tax-efficient and liquid vehicle such as an ETF.
+Combined, such trading techniques, and the ETF vehicle itself, are making an asset class that was once the purview of pure active managers, more accessible.

 ETFs trade like stocks, are subject to investment risk, including possible loss of principal.
 The risks of investing in the ETF typically reflect the risks associated with the types of instruments in which the ETF invests.
 Diversification cannot assure a profit or protect against loss.